'Wicked’s' Elphaba Has Always Been Black. Cynthia Erivo’s Stunning Performance Cements It

 Before Wicked, I knew Cynthia Erivo was a star.
 I’ve seen Widows and that Tony Award performance of “I’m Here” from The Color Purple (you know the one).
 After Wicked, I know that she is so talented she can break me with nothing more than a key change and a chin quiver.
 In the final moments of Wicked, its broader social and political commentary comes into focus.
 The wizard is outed as a fraud (both Goldblum and Michelle Yeoh as Madame Morrible play these scenes with the pitch-perfect precision that comes only with their experience) who is trying to use Elphaba’s powers to oppress animals (who are walking, talking, law-abiding citizens in Oz).
 She pushes back against the naked emperor of Emerald City and refuses to do his bidding.
 Her supposed best friend Glinda folds immediately, and like the 55% of white women who voted for Trump, she chose her own selfish interests over what was good and right — and over supporting a woman of color.
 It wasn’t hard to draw a straight line between Wicked’s allegory and the current political climate in which a raging lying dictator is manipulating people into following his dissent into tyrannical control and plans of mass subjugation.
 But where the film could have veered into corny over-the-top territory, it’s Erivo who steadies the proverbial flying broom, grounding the story back to Oz and back to Elphaba, a girl who is just trying to do good.

 “I think goodness is trying to discover the things that you know will help others, not just yourself,” Erivo said.
 “Sometimes doing the good thing is often doing the hard thing, and you kind of have to reckon with that and be brave enough to do the hard thing, which I think actually Glinda does in that Oz [during the] ballroom moment.
 It’s the moment where Glinda goes, ‘Oh, I can't just be silent.
 I can't just do nothing.
 I actually have to face and take the challenge of this person who's showing her vulnerability, and then she comes and joins her.”
 The moment Erivo is referring to happens after Glinda sets Elphaba up to be ridiculed at a party but instead joins in on Elphaba’s quirky dancing, diffusing the situation and staving off bullies.
-It’s actually a stunning juxtaposition of the ending, when Glinda lets her silence consume her and does nothing.
+Grande is exquisite in the scene (her comedic timing is on point throughout the film) and it acts as a stunning juxtaposition of the ending, when Glinda lets her silence consume her and does nothing.
 “And I think with Elphaba, she's always doing the hard thing, so she always ends up speaking up when no one else will speak up, and she always, sometimes says the wrong thing, but it's not for want of not being good,” Erivo said.

 AdvertisementADVERTISEMENT